Harrington Hospital Outpatient Satellite Location

 Harrington Hospital Outpatient Satellite Location - East Brookfield, MA

 Harrington Hospital Outpatient Satellite Location is an addiction treatment facility situated at 367 East Main Street in the 01515 zip code in East Brookfield, MA.
-It specializes in Naltrexone treatment.
-Harrington Hospital Outpatient Satellite Location provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Harrington Hospital Outpatient Satellite Location include substance use counseling approach, motivational interviewing and anger management.
-Harrington Hospital Outpatient Satellite Location provides intensive outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides co-occurring mental health and drug abuse disorders and substance use treatment.
+It specializes in Buprenorphine treatment.
+Harrington Hospital Outpatient Satellite Location provides buprenorphine maintenance, suboxone prescription and naltrexone administration.
+Some of the treatment approaches used by Harrington Hospital Outpatient Satellite Location include motivational interviewing, cognitive behavioral therapy and relapse prevention.
+Harrington Hospital Outpatient Satellite Location provides intensive outpatient treatment, regular outpatient treatment and outpatient treatment.
+It also provides substance use treatment and co-occurring mental health and drug abuse disorders.

 Address: 367 East Main Street, East Brookfield, MA 01515